schlotg/viage-shopping-list/docs/shopping-list-edit.md

     getRouter('main').go(`#edit/${this.item._id}`);
   });
 ```
-This creates a url for the router that contains the items Id.
+This creates a url for the router that contains the item's Id.

 ### Adding a new Router State
 Let's add one more Router state to src/components/app.ts.
-Modify the router states in that fiel so they now look like this:
+Modify the router states in that file so they now look like this:

 ```Javascript
     router.addStates([